 Tara Villa Keith is in her nineteenth season as music director of the Davidson College Symphony Orchestra (DCSO) in North Carolina where she is an associate professor of music.
 She recently completed an eleven season tenure as music director of the Lee County Community Orchestra (LCCO) in Sanford, North Carolina.
-With the Charlotte Symphony Orchestra, Tara has served as a cover conductor and pre-concert speaker for several seasons, and was the premiere instructor for their Symphony 101 adult education program.
+With the Charlotte Symphony Orchestra, Tara has served as a guest conductor, cover conductor and pre-concert speaker for several seasons, and was the premiere instructor for their Symphony 101 adult education program.

 Tara was recognized as a 2019 Honored Artist of The American Prize, a series of non-profit national competitions in the performing arts.
 Honored Artists are individuals who have proven themselves to be artists of sustained excellence over a number of seasons as laureates in the competitions.
 Under Tara's direction, the DCSO was the national winner of The American Prize 2018 for orchestral performance in the collegiate division.
 Also in 2018, Tara was the national second place winner of The American Prize Vytautas Marijosius Memorial Award in Orchestral Programming for her programming of the DCSO’s 2016-17 season.
 Tara placed second for the same prize in 2012 and 2013 for the LCCO’s “The Elements” and “An Orchestral Bouquet” seasons.
 The American Prize awarded Tara third place for Orchestral Conducting in 2018 for her work with the DCSO and in 2013 for her work with LCCO.
 In conjunction with Artist Associate Jacquelyn Culpepper, she won the Metrolina Theatre Association’s Award for Outstanding Musical Direction/Conducting for Davidson College’s 2011 production of Sondheim’s Into the Woods.
 In response to Tara’s music directorship of the Davidson Community Player's 2015 production of Chicago, the Charlotte Observer “…[hadn’t] heard a better community theater orchestra in a long time.”